open-cloud/open-cloud.github.io.old/2_developer.md

 This script will build the XOS Docker image, run it in a container, and configure XOS to talk to the OpenStack cluster on CloudLab.
-You can reach the XOS GUI at `http://ctl:9999` (substitute full DNS name of server for `ctl`).
+You can reach the XOS GUI on port 9999 on the *ctl* node.

 Assuming everything has worked, you should be able to create a slice and launch a VM.
-You can log into the VM from the `ctl` node using the first IP address shown in the *Slivers* view for the slice.
+You can log into the VM from the *ctl* node using the first IP address shown in the *Slivers* view for the slice.

 ###Richer Demo Example